-Every day across America, parents and caregivers drive young children to and from school, daycare, the store, and around town in car seats and boosters.
+Every day across America, parents and caregivers drive young children around town, to and from school, daycare, and the store in car seats and boosters.
 Yet nearly half of all car seats are installed incorrectly, which means your child may not be traveling as safely as possible.

-To help keep children safe on our roads, NHTSA is sponsoring Child Passenger Safety Week from September 23-29.
+To help keep children safe on our roads, NHTSA is once again promoting Child Passenger Safety Week from September 20-26, 2020.
 The goal is to make sure your child is in the correct car seat, that it’s properly installed and used, and that it’s registered with its manufacturer to ensure you receive important safety updates.

-Car seats and boosters are one of the easiest ways to keep your child safe and, when installed correctly, car seats can reduce the risk of fatal injury in a crash by 71 percent for infants and by 54 percent for toddlers.
+Car seats and boosters are one of the easiest ways to keep your child safe and, when installed correctly, car seats can reduce the risk of fatal injury in a crash by 71% for infants and by 54% for toddlers.
 Unfortunately, many parents install their child seats incorrectly.
-Among children under 5, car seats saved an estimated 328 lives in 2016 alone.
-An additional 370 more children could have survived if they had been properly restrained in a car seat or booster seat.
+Among children under 5, an estimated 325 lives were saved in 2017 alone because they were properly buckled, but an additional 46 children could have been saved if every child was properly buckled.

 As children grow and transition from one type of car seat to another, parents sometimes become less vigilant about ensuring that their children are properly buckled in the right seats.
 NHTSA recommends keeping children rear-facing as long as possible, up to the top height or weight limit allowed by the particular seat.
 It’s the best way to keep them safe.
 Once a child outgrows the rear-facing car seat, he or she is ready to travel in a forward-facing car seat with a harness and a tether.

 When your child exceeds the weight or height limits for their forward-facing car seat, it may be time for a booster seat.
 This should be the next step before a child is ready to wear an adult seat belt alone.
-Check to make sure you’re using the proper car seat, booster seat, or seat belt for your growing child.
-No matter what, everyone in your vehicle needs to be buckled up correctly to keep them safe in a crash — every trip, every time.
-The car should never move until everyone is buckled.
+Check to make sure you’re using the right car seat, booster seat, or seat belt for your growing child.

 Every time your family gets on the road, make sure everyone in the car is properly buckled, including the tiniest passengers.
 Help us spread the message during Child Passenger Safety Week that correct car seat and booster seat use are the key to keeping children as safe as possible.
 Let’s work together to keep America’s kids safe.